whaynes/STCW23/jekyll/assessments/Engine/OICEW-7-1B.md

 ### Condition

-{{ "Aboard ship, in the laboratory, or in an approved simulator given access to proper equipment and manufacturer’s technical manual." | markdownify }}
+Aboard ship, in the laboratory, or in an approved simulator given access to proper equipment and manufacturer’s technical manual.

 ### Performance requirement